diksito/jTextEditor/README.md

 Basic implementation of text editor written in Java for Ubuntu OS.

-<h3>IDE</h3>
+<h3>Technologies</h3>
 This project is developed with NetBeans IDE under Ubuntu operating system.
+I use Swing library for user interface.

 <h3>License</h3>